-The word “parasite” is never once uttered in Bong Joon-Ho’s titular Parasite, yet it’s a perfect description of the film’s central family.
-They are short on the money or economic opportunity to rise beyond lower-class status, so they must leech off the wealthier.
-Not out of malice, but simply because it’s a con necessary to survive.
-This balance between cons and social satire dominate Parasite, the unilateral Golden Palm winner of 2019’s Cannes Film Festival and one of the year’s best films.
+The word “parasite” is never uttered in Bong Joon-Ho’s titular Parasite, yet it’s a perfect description of the film’s central family.
+They’re short on the money or economic opportunity to rise beyond lower-class status and must leech off the wealthier instead.
+Not out of malice, but simply because it’s a necessary con for survival.
+This balance between cons and social satire dominate Parasite, the unilateral Golden Palm winner of 2019’s Cannes Film Festival and by far the year’s best film.
 It’s a bold, biting entry so full of insane twists and clever filmmaking moments that you need to go in blind.
-There are things in this movie that simply made me internally scream “WTF” and love it even more for being that ballsy.
+There are things in this movie that simply made me scream “WTF”internally and love it even more for being that ballsy.

 Parasite is slightly more grounded than Joon-Ho’s previous mainstream entries Okja and Snowpiercer, but still pretty insane.
-Like those films, it offers a critique of class inequality dominating conventional society where people of the lower class, often without options, must take drastic risks to survive.
+Like those films, it offers a critique of class inequality dominating conventional society where lower class individuals, often without options, must take drastic risks to survive.
 And the Kim family has nothing but risks.
 A family of four living in a dinky slum house in Seoul, they consist of patriarch Ki-taek (Song Kang-ho), wife Chung-sook (Jang Hye-jin), son Ki-woo (Choi Woo-shik) and daughter Ki-jeong (Park So-dam).
-The family loves each another enough but their income is miniscule, barely making minimum wage folding pizza boxes for a nearby restaurant and receiving extra through various scams.
-They can’t even afford wi-fi, so the best alternative involves looking for a neighboring store’s signal.
+The family loves each other but their income is miniscule, barely making minimum wage folding pizza boxes for a nearby restaurant and receiving extra through various scams.
+They can’t even afford wi-fi, so the best alternative is using the neighboring store’s signal.
 It’s strongest near the toilet, which might be a metaphor for the Kim’s life.

 One by one, each family member worms their way into the life of a Park member to make their lives more convenient.
 Ki-jeong becomes “Jessica,” a transfer art student who helps Mrs. Park’s son Da-song overcome some childhood trauma through his drawings.
-Ki-taek becomes “Mr. Kim,” a veteran driver who takes over the role of Mr. Park’s (Lee Sun-Kyun) chauffer after the old one is accused of misconduct.
+Ki-taek becomes “Mr. Kim,” a veteran driver who takes over the role of Mr. Park’s (Lee Sun-Kyun) chauffer after he’s accused of misconduct.
 And Chung-sook just so happens to be available after the former housemaid is let go for… reasons.
-None of these decisions are questioned or challenged; the Parks are simply happy to have new blood take over their household duties, and the Kim’s need a bit extra.
+None of these decisions are questioned or challenged.
+The Parks are simply happy to have new blood take over their household duties, and the Kim’s need a bit extra.
 Everyone wins this way, so who cares if a few fibs were needed to sign the paychecks.

 This is as far as I’ll go into the plot.
 Much of Parasite’s second act revolves around some shocking reveals that throw a monkey wrench into the Kim’s plans, further exposing the system they’re working against.
 They covet the Parks’ house.
 Why?
 Because, much like the Gondo residence in Akira Kurosawa’s High and Low, it symbolizes wealth itself.
-The house is a beacon of bourgeois prosperity, providing all the luxury a family could desire while being so excluded from the outside world that they fail to register everyone else’s problems.
+The house is a beacon of bourgeois prosperity, providing all the luxury a family could desire while being so detached from the outside world that they fail to consider everyone else’s problems.
 At one point, a character comments on the rain ruining their planned family gathering, before gushing about what extravagant event they have planned next.
-Meanwhile we’ve just watched the destructive impact this rain had on lower-class residents, so their comments come across as incredibly callous.
-Again not malevolent, but woefully oblivious to their place atop the social hierarchy.
+Meanwhile we’ve just watched the destructive impact that rain had on lower-class residents, so their comments come across as incredibly callous.
+Not malevolent, but woefully oblivious of their place atop the social hierarchy.

-Just as with High and Low, topography is central to Parasite’s narrative.
-Bong Joon-Ho constantly shows the Kim’s descending throughout Parasite, both within a house practically merged with the ground and a scheme that threatens to unravel with one wrong move.
-By contrast, the Parks are constantly moving up in a house walled off and high above nature itself, ironically while looking dow non those who don’t match their standards.
+Like High and Low, topography is central to Parasite’s narrative.
+Bong Joon-Ho constantly shows the Kim’s descending throughout Parasite, both in a house practically merged with the ground and a scheme that threatens to unravel with one wrong move.
+By contrast, the Parks are constantly moving up in a house walled off and high above nature itself, ironically while looking down on those who don’t match their standards.
 As long as the Help doesn’t “cross a line”- a line you’ll hear many times- they’re worth keeping for the household’s sake.
-It creates an ecosystem where the lower class must constantly fight one another for the rich’s spoils, all while the latter profits off everyone’s exploitation.
+It creates an ecosystem where the lower class must constantly fight one another for the rich’s spoils while the latter profits off everyone’s exploitation.
 So long as buildings like the Park house exist, the system will always be populated by an endless cycle of unnoticed residents and servants.
 You’ll understand.

 Still, this is a darkly funny movie, perhaps unintentionally so.
-A lot of the humor comes from juxtaposing the Kim’s interactions and long-term planning against the Park’s obliviousness to getting duped.
+A lot of the humor comes from juxtaposing the Kim’s interactions and long-term planning against the Park’s obliviousness.
 One of my favorite scenes involves watching Ki-taek fabricate some reason for replacing the maid, only to cut to him reading the scripted scenario with his family.
-They’re playing characters attuned to the wealthy’s special interests but making sure everyone’s act never feel overtly melodramatic.
+They’re playing characters attuned to the wealthy’s special interests but make sure everyone’s act never feels too overtly melodramatic.
 Consider it socio-economic camaraderie for the lols.

 Verdict: 5 out of 5 Stars

 I can definitely see why Cannes awarded Parasite its highest award.
-This movie is a biting indictment of inequality and simply a well-made, well-shot, well-acted film.
+This movie is a biting indictment of inequality on top of being a well-made, well-shot, well-acted film.
 And it makes all these insane twists and themes look completely effortless, always the mark of a talented director.
-I hope it gets nominated for Best Picture, as a film this good shouldn’t have to settle for the sidelines of Best Foreign Film.
+I hope it gets nominated for Best Picture, because a film this good shouldn’t have to settle for the sidelines of Best International Feature Film.